10 Worst States For Retirees In The United States

 Illinois: High Property Taxes and Financial Instability

 Illinois faces ongoing financial challenges, which have led to high property taxes and budget cuts.
 These issues make it one of the worst states if you’re a retiree.
-If you’re on a fixed income, you may find it difficult to keep up with the high cost of living, particularly in areas like Chicago.

 Massachusetts: Expensive Living and Harsh Winters

-Massachusetts may be renowned for its historical significance and top-tier healthcare, but it’s also one of the worst states for retirees due to its high cost of living and frigid winters.
+This is due to its high cost of living and frigid winters.
 Housing prices, especially in cities like Boston, are steep, and taxes can be burdensome.

 While healthcare is excellent, it’s also expensive, making it difficult if you’re a retiree on a fixed budget.
 The cold, snowy winters are another downside, particularly if you’re looking to escape harsh climates in retirement.